Tag Archive for: buildings

 About Us

-Ivey Engineering is based in San Diego, California, with offices in Clearwater, Florida; and Richmond, Virginia.
-The firm has performed expert witness and forensic consulting services since 1994 and serves clients in over 30 states.
+Ivey Engineering is based in San Diego, California, with an additional office in Richmond, Virginia.
+The firm has performed expert witness and forensic consulting services since 1994 and serves clients in more than 30 states.
 Our staff is comprised of engineers, former construction executives and service and repair professionals who are licensed in various states.

 Get in Touch